 As hope for survivors of the devastating mudslide in Oso dims, Snohomish County officials have released information on how best to help mudslide victims, their families and struggling surrounding communities.
+The area remains very dangerous, and officials said non-dispatched individuals at the scene would complicate efforts.
 And the Red Cross reminded people NOT to bring donation items to area shelters.

 Authorities say the number of people who have been confirmed dead from a mudslide that buried the small mountainside community of Oso in the United States, has increased to 21, from 18.
 Crews have now completed a makeshift road that will link one side of the debris field to the other, significantly easing the recovery operation.